No doubt you’re going in search of rich culture, art and fashion. And a great hostel, perhaps?

 The difference is usually 1-2€ ($1-2), and a lot of amenities are not included.

 This can be breakfast or linen.
 Keep also in mind a bad location far away from the city centre costs you more in transport.
 This can be pricey in Milan.
+Also, bear in mind that many hostels in Milan and Italy are not really good quality.

 However, if you are travelling on a shoe-string budget and you wanna save every penny, there are ways to find the cheapest places in Milan.
 Okay, we get it.